smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 `BRIDGE_RESPONSE_URL` defines the URL for bridges to send a response to.
 This _must_ be set when using async external adapters.

-Usually this will be the same as the URL/IP and port you use to connect to the Chainlink UI e.g. `https://my-chainlink-node.example.com:6688`.
+Usually this will be the same as the URL/IP and port you use to connect to the Chainlink UI, such as `https://my-chainlink-node.example.com:6688`.

 ### HTTP_SERVER_WRITE_TIMEOUT
 ADVANCED